Vampire folklore by region: Jewish traditions

 The Hebrew word Alukah (literal translation is 'leech') is synonymous with vampirism or vampires, as is Motetz Dam (literally, 'blood sucker').
 The most detailed description of the alukah appears in Sefer Hasidim, where the creature is understood to be a living human being, but can shape-change into a wolf.
 It can fly (by releasing its long hair) and would eventually die if prevented from feeding on blood for a long enough time.
 Once dead, a vampire can be prevented from becoming a demon by being buried with its mouth stuffed with earth.

 Later vampire traditions appear among diaspora Jews in Central Europe, in particular the medieval interpretation of Lilith.
 In common with vampires, this version of Lilith was held to be able to transform herself into an animal, usually a cat, and charm her victims into believing that she is benevolent or irresistible.
 However, she and her daughters usually strangle rather than drain victims, and in the Kabbalah, she retains many attributes found in vampires.
 A late 17th- or early 18th-century Kabbalah document was found in one of the Ritman library's copies of Jean de Pauly's translation of the Zohar.
 The text contains two amulets, one for male (lazakhar), the other for female (lanekevah).
 The invocations on the amulets mention Adam, Eve, and Lilith, Chavah Rishonah and the angels—Sanoy, Sansinoy, Smangeluf, Shmari'el, and Hasdi'el.
 A few lines in Yiddish are shown as dialog between the prophet Elijah and Lilith, in which she has come with a host of demons to kill the mother, take her newborn and "to drink her blood, suck her bones and eat her flesh".
 She informs Elijah that she will lose power if someone uses her secret names, which she reveals at the end.

 Other Jewish stories depict vampires in a more traditional way.
 In "The Kiss of Death", the daughter of the demon king Ashmodai snatches the breath of a man who has betrayed her, strongly reminiscent of a fatal kiss of a vampire.
 A rare story found in Sefer Hasidim #1465 tells of an old vampire named Astryiah who uses her hair to drain the blood from her victims.
 A similar tale from the same book describes staking a witch through the heart to ensure she does not come back from the dead to haunt her enemies.

-There are also legends about Estries, female vampires of Jewish folklore that were believed to prey on Hebrew citizens.